-Veterinarians at the hospital thought the turtle had eaten something and was suffering from an impaction.
-Until x-rays of the turtle, named Shelmore, were taken.
+Veterinarians at the hospital thought the turtle had eaten something and was suffering from an impaction, until x-rays of the turtle, named Shelmore, were taken.
 Upon inspection of the x-rays, the veterinarians thought that the impaction was of an eel.
 The staff thought that it was impossible that the turtle had ingested an eel, so an ultrasound was performed to no success.
-It was decided that a look inside the reptile laparoscopically with an endoscope, but that also proved inconclusive.
-They then just thought it was a massive infection, and made the decision to remove the obstruction surgically.
+It was decided to look inside the reptile laparoscopically with an endoscope, but that also proved inconclusive.
+They then just thought it was a massive infection and made the decision to remove the obstruction surgically.

 The Turtle hospital

 A goldspotted eel was removed from a sea turtle that was rescued by the U.S. Coast Guard.

 "We are grateful to all the partner agencies involved in the rescue of Shelmore, a sub-adult loggerhead sea turtle, who was checked into the Turtle Hospital," Bette Zirkelbach, Turtle Hospital manager said in a press release put out by the U.S. Coast Guard.
 "When Shelmore was brought into the hospital, we did a workup that included a physical examination, blood chemistry and radiographs.
 Shelmore is looking good in her hospital tank and is in guarded condition."